 Do You or Someone You Know Need a Path to Recovery?

 Recovering from opioid use disorder is an individual path and there is no wrong door to enter through.
 It is essential to always provide support to others, or find support for yourself, when faced with opioid use disorder.
 Support may look different for different people but always remember to reduce stigma and respond to any path to recovery positively.
 Peer support specialists have been shown to be especially effective in a person’s recovery as their lived experience is both relatable and inspiring.
 Contact your state mental health or behavioral health office to find out what type of support may be available to you in your state.
+Learn about my struggle with addiction.

 The opioid epidemic may be impacting public health as a whole, but there are also many resources available to help individuals who are ready to seek recovery.
 Always support others, do your part to reduce stigma, and carry naloxone.